mcmatrix/klipper/docs/Config_Reference.md

 #index:
 #   Position where an item needs to be inserted in list.
 By default
 #   the item is added at the end.
-#event_source:
+#event_sender:
-#   Allows overwriting the default event source name.
+#   Allows overwriting the default event sender name.
 #   Menu events are used internally to interact with event listeners.
 #   The default is empty.
 This parameter is optional.